BII REPORT: Why Mobile Video Is Set To Explode

 In full, the special report:

-- analyses the behaviour and devices behind the growth in mobile video consumption
+- Outlines the impact 4G LTE, and carriers in general, can have on mobile video usage

 For full access to the report on Mobile Video sign up for a free trial subscription today.